Does Health Insurance Cover Medical Cannabis in the U.S.?

 - Cesamet, like Marinol, is used to treat severe nausea and vomiting caused by chemotherapy.

-- Syndros is also used to alleviate nausea and vomiting caused by chemotherapy, as well as loss of appetite in AIDS patients.
+- Syndros is also used to alleviate nausea and vomiting caused by chemotherapy and loss of appetite in AIDS patients.

 Epidiolex was also authorized by the FDA in 2018.
 Epidiolex is a cannabidiol (CBD) oral solution that is intended to treat seizures caused by two uncommon epilepsy types, Lennox-Gastaut syndrome and Dravet syndrome.